 We will construct our moduli functor as a subfunctor of a suitable relative Hilbert scheme, modulo the action of $\mathrm{PGL}_{N+1}$.
 For this reason, we will shrink $\sH_0$ to cut the locus of interest for our moduli problem.
 In doing so, we have to guarantee that this locus is locally closed and has a well-defined scheme structure.
 If we shrink to an open subset, there is no ambiguity in the scheme structure.
 On the other hand, if we need to consider a closed or locally closed subset, we need to show this choice has a well-defined scheme structure, which will be functorial in nature.
 Finally, we need to guarantee that, at each step, the locus we consider is invariant under the action of $\mathrm{PGL}_{N+1}$.

 {\bf Step 3:} In this step, we cut the locus parametrizing demi-normal schemes.

 Since being $S_2$ is an open condition for flat and proper families \cite{EGAIV}*{Theorem 12.2.1}, and since small deformations of nodes are either nodes or regular points, up to shrinking $\sH_0$ we may assume that the fibers of $f_0$ are $S_2$ and nodal in codimension one.
 That is, the fibers are demi-normal.
-Since being demi-normal is independent of the embedding into projective space, this locus is stable under the action of $\mathrm{PGL}_{N+1}$.

 {\bf Step 4:} In this step, we cut the locus parametrizing varieties embedded with a full linear series.